Predicting a Winner: Everything You Need to Know about Oscars Prediction Markets

 Oscars prediction markets are about more than who’s going to win an award.
 To find real value in Oscars picks, what you need to do is ascertain where markets may have overreacted to recent news.
 The pricing gaps we’ve seen emerge as result of Golden Globe wins is a prime example.

-Chalamet took a Golden Globe, as did Paul Thomas Anderson.
+Early in the 2026 awards season, Chalamet took a Golden Globe, as did Paul Thomas Anderson.
 And as a result their markets went into overdrive, sending ‘yes’ prices through the roof.
-For more on this, check out our guide to the top movers on the Oscars prediction markets.

 A Golden Globe win is far from a sure-fire predictor of Oscars success, though, given the fact that the Golden Globes separates acting awards into different categories, where the Oscars doesn’t.

-Here’s how to spot value amongst the enormous number of Oscars prediction markets available right now.
+Here’s how to spot value amongst the enormous number of Oscars prediction markets available in the run-up to the Academy Awards.

 Find value in split awards